ds-turner/intervals/README.md

 #> 6  B 14  16
 ```

-`ints` is a set of overlapping intrevals.
+`ints` is a set of overlapping intervals.
 We can identify the
 overlapping ints and add an ID column `int_grp_id` for overlapping
 groups.